Afghan skiers, once chasing the Olympics, rebuild as refugees in Italy

 Husaini, too, is closer to the mountains again, after recently leaving Sardinia for Varese.
 He’s working on securing permanent asylum in Italy, improving his Italian and building his family’s new lives as European immigrants.
 Skiing, though, is not part of his career plan.

 “As a refugee now ...
 I think it’s very difficult for the future if I still continue skiing,” he said.
-He’s hoping to get a graduate degree in European and Global Studies.
+He’s hoping to get a graduate degree in European and global studies.

-Husaini has been a refugee before: When he was six, he says, his family fled his village under the cover of darkness and under threat from the Taliban, settling in Iran before returning when he was 18 years old.
-He hopes to return again, not to his Olympic fantasies but to the familiar mountains where he forged his identity as an Afghan athlete.
+Husaini has been a refugee before: When he was 6 years old, he said, his family fled his village under the cover of darkness and under threat from the Taliban, settling in Iran before returning when he was 18.
+He hopes to return again — not to his Olympic aspirations but to the familiar mountains where he forged his identity as an Afghan athlete.

 “It’s still a big dream to go back to Afghanistan,” he said.
 “The families and the memories and everything is back home.”